'Waldorf in the Woods'

 Children thrive in the outdoors — their play is free from a reliance on toys, and their imaginations take flight.
 Their bodies are free to explore, climb, jump, and run, and there is no need for “indoor voices.”
 Forest kindergarten offers children a chance to see, touch, and smell the natural world, and to learn social skills, like cooperation, in an open environment.
 Playing in nature also fosters a child’s sense of wonder, which piques their curiosity, and cultivates further exploration and learning in the real world through careful observation.

-Waldorf pedagogy in early childhood fosters self-directed play, a sense of wonder and curiosity, and sees the teacher as a model for the children to imitate in developing healthy habits and compassionate ways of engaging with each other.
+Waldorf pedagogy fosters self-directed play, a sense of wonder and curiosity, and sees the teacher as a model for the children to imitate in developing healthy habits and compassionate ways of engaging with each other and their surroundings.
+Combined with training and experience in outdoor education, we offer your child a program rich in exploration and discovery.

 Play which is initiated by children is considered self-directed.
 This type of play engages the imagination, builds skills in communication and self-regulation, and helps children learn how to problem-solve.